Hardship vs Harm: Why Children Need Challenge to Grow

 Too much chaos produces damage.

-The balance requires attention.
+The balance requires attention and courage.

 It is easier to remove all discomfort.